python/typeshed/CONTRIBUTING.md

 * Delete branches for merged PRs (by core devs pushing to the main repo).
 * Make sure commit messages to master are meaningful.
 For example, remove irrelevant intermediate commit messages.
+* If stubs for a new library are submitted, notify the library's maintainers.